 Timeshare Maintenance Fee Definition

-Timeshare maintenance fees are required for owners to pay to maintain their resort.
+Timeshare maintenance fees are the dues required for owners to pay to maintain their timeshare resort.
 They go towards employee wages, upkeep, and upgrading or enhancing resort units and amenities.
 Anyone who owns a timeshare pays maintenance fees.
-These dues are divided among all owners of a timeshare and are used to keep the resort attractive, clean and provide everyone an amazing vacation experience every year.
+What’s more, these dues are divided among all owners of a timeshare and are used to keep the resort attractive, clean and provide everyone an amazing vacation experience every year.

 Just as you would pay monthly or annually on upgrades and care for your car or house, timeshares also need to be maintained and renovated over the years.
-In the event of a natural disaster, some resorts save a portion of their owners maintenance fees in case of emergency.
+Additionally, in the event of a natural disaster, some resorts save a portion of their owner’s maintenance fees in case of an emergency.